chrishil1/ChromDL/README.md

 ChromDL_train.py will train the model for the specified number of epochs using the inputted batch size and save results to `train_out/ChromDL_train_out.txt`, and the weights from the training to `train_out/ChromDL_learned_weights`

 ### Testing ChromDL
+`python ChromDL_test.py`

+ChromDL_test.py will run the fully trained model loaded from `ChromDL_best_weights` and calculate the performance metrics for auROC and auPRC.
+Alternatively, if you wish to calculate training metrics on a user trained model, run the following:

+`python ChromDL_test.py <weight file>`

+Where the weight file will be the `ChromDL_learned_weights` from training.

 ## Contact information
 For help or issues using ChromDL, please contact Chris Hill (chrishil@umich.edu).